demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/necrowing-DramaMask/README.md

 Aside from this, explicit patches for custom enemies will _not_ be provided by this mod.

 ### Why can I not use items with a mask attached?
 This is intentional behaviour and is currently integral to how the mod's mask attaching features work.
-Changing this could mean rewriting the entire codebase to accomodate this, so it is currently not Supported.
-This is feasible though and may be considered for an update in the distant future.
+Changing this could mean rewriting the entire codebase to accomodate this, so it is currently not supported.
+This is feasible though, and may be considered for an update in the distant future.

 ## Roadmap (development to be paused)
 * Sound and visuals support for VR in place of the stealth bar